kopiro/otto/README.md

 pnpm run start:dev
 ```

-If you're gonna work on the client:
+If you're going to work on the client:

 ```sh
 cd src-client